uc-r/uc-r.github.io/scraping/scraping.md

 So there we have it, text scraping in a nutshell.
 Although not all encompassing, this section covered the basics of scraping text from HTML documents.
 Whether you want to scrape text from all common text-containing nodes such as `<div>`, `<p>`, `<ul>` and the like or you want to scrape from a specific node using the specific ID, this section provides you the basic fundamentals of using `rvest` to scrape the text you need.
 In the next section we move on to scraping data from HTML tables.

+### Exercises

+1. See if you can scrape chapter 1 of Philosopher's Stone located [here](http://www.readbooksvampire.com/J.K._Rowling/Harry_Potter_and_the_Philosophers_Stone/01.html).
+To do so follow these steps:
+   1. Import the HTML/XML content.
+   2. The book text is contained in the `<td>` nodes so extract these nodes out of the HTML content.
+   3. Extract the text out of the `<td> nodes (the text of interest is in the 5th element so you can index for this element).
+   4. Bonus: Minor cleaning can be done by removing the "\r\n" throughout the text (this is just embedded HTML code within the text).
+2. Extract all the text from the main body content for the [Wikipedia entry on the War in Afghanistan](https://en.wikipedia.org/wiki/War_in_Afghanistan_(2001%E2%80%932014)).
+Can you scrape just the references on this page?

 <br>